gracz21/IPC_Draughts/README.md

 # IPC_Draughts
-Bash IPC-based draughts game as a project for Operating Systems 2
+Bash IPC-based draughts game as a project on Operating Systems 2